corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

     Boolean to determine whether the notary is a validating or non-validating one.

   * **notaryNodeInfoFile**:
-    File path to the notaries’ node info file.
+    The file path to the `node.info` file of the notary.

   * **notaryX500Name**:
     Notaries’ X500 name, as an alternative to providing the node info.
 Only supported for HA notaries.